Last updated Nov 22nd, 2022

 Facebook may be a goldmine of information for marketers, but is it making your company's marketing budget too expensive?

-Let’s say that one year ago, with $20.000 spent on your Facebook ads, you were able to reach around 10.000.000 users.
+In 2020, with $20.000 spent on your Facebook ads, you might have been able to reach around 10.000.000 users.

 Quite an impressive number.